kossiitkgp/docs/events/KWoC/student-manual.md

 **For the love of code and open-source**

-If you love to code and it relates even distrinctly to your passion, then you will find an opportunity to express that love by being a part of Kharagpur Winter of Code.
+If you love to code and it relates even distinctly to your passion, then you will find an opportunity to express that love by being a part of Kharagpur Winter of Code.

 ## Am I Good Enough?